ChrisWiGit/lazarus-docker/README.md

 Provides a docker file with built FPC and Lazarus sources from Github.

-This docker file build FreePascal and Lazarus from their sources.
-Freepascal 3.2.2 is compiled from git tag 3.2.2 for Linux 64bit, Windows 32 and 64 bit (crosscompilations).
-Lazarus (lazbuild) is compiled from git main branch also for Linux 64bit, Windows 32 and 64 bit.
+This docker file builds FreePascal and Lazarus from their sources.
+Freepascal 3.2.2 is compiled from Git tag 3.2.2 for Linux 64-bit, Windows 32 and 64-bit (cross compilation).
+Lazarus (lazbuild) is compiled from Git main branch also for Linux 64-bit, Windows 32 and 64-bit.

 * FreePascal 3.2.2
 * Lazarus main branch